Healthedata1/IG-Template4/README.md

 **weird groupings generated as well?  keep base**

-1. load templates from git hub
+1. load templates from git hub - asking how in Zulip.
 1. autoload_pages - test if pages load natively from directory that mimics the menu - no relative links get messed up.
 1. autoload resource into pages - file name based - tested and working well but doesn't become part of the data files so ig is incomplete.
     - need to add the spreadsheet extension for all spreadsheets though - by hand or by inspecting the directory